kfahn22/heart_curve/README.md

 [Code](https://github.com/kfahn22/heart_curve/tree/main/Animation/Heart_animation_2)

 ## Here is my attempt at rendering a 3d heart

+My attempts at rendering a 3D heart have not been entirely successful.
+I think it is because when graphing a heart curve, theta is often limited to a certain range.
+While the heart renders it is not rendered at the center of the canvas, and there is another part of the curve that shows up as well.

 <img class="img" src="images/3d_heart.jpg" alt="3DHeart" style=" display: block;
     margin-left: auto;